 The Saints Cyril and Methodius Lecture Series was established in 2001 at the close of the seminary’s 50th anniversary celebration year.
 It takes place annually in the spring.
-The public is welcome, however registration is required.
-Many of the previous lectures listed below are available on CD – please email our office at firstname.lastname@example.org for details.
+Previous lectures are listed below along with audio/video if available.

 2016 – Very.
 Rev. Father M. Daniel Findikyan – The Mystery Hidden for Ages: An Eastern, Ecumenical Sacramental Theology